 Eligible participating organisations A participating organisation can be any public or private organisation, established in a Programme Country or in any Partner Country of the world (see section "Eligible Countries" in Part A of this Guide).
 For example, such organisation can be: a higher education institution; a school/institute/educational centre (at any level, from pre-school to upper secondary education, and including vocational education and adult education); a non-profit organisation, association, NGO; a public or private, a small, medium or large enterprise (including social enterprises); a public body at local, regional or national level; a social partner or other representative of working life, including chambers of commerce, industry, craft/professional associations and trade unions; a research institute; a foundation; an inter-company training centre; enterprises providing shared training (collaborative training); a cultural organisation, library, museum; a body providing career guidance, professional counselling and information services; a body validating knowledge, skills and competences acquired through non-formal and informal learning; a European Youth NGO; a group of young people active in youth work but not necessarily in the context of a youth organisation (i.e. informal group of young people ).
 Higher education institutions (HEIs) established in a Programme Country must hold a valid Erasmus Charter for Higher Education (ECHE).
 An ECHE is not required for participating HEIs in Partner Countries, but they will have to sign up to its principles.
 Who can apply?
 Any participating organisation established in a Programme Country can be the applicant.
 This organisation applies on behalf of all participating organisations involved in the project.
 Number and profile of participating organisations A Strategic Partnership is transnational and involves minimum three organisations from three different Programme Countries.
-There is no maximum number of partners.
-However, the budget for project management and implementation is capped (and equivalent to 10 partners).
+There is no maximum number of participating organisations.
+However, the budget for project management and implementation is capped (and equivalent to 10 participating organisations).
 All participating organisations must be identified at the time of applying for a grant.
-Exceptionally, the following types of projects may involve minimum two organisations from two different Programme Countries: Strategic Partnerships in the youth field; Within Strategic Partnerships in the school education field promoting exchange of good practices between organisations from Programme Countries , the following: Strategic Partnerships for schools only; Strategic Partnerships for regional cooperation led by at least two local/regional authorities from two different countries.
-Venue(s) of the activities All the activities of a Strategic Partnership must take place in the countries of the organisations participating in the project.
-Activities can also takes place at the seat of an Institution of the European Union, even if in the project there are no participating organisations from the country that hosts the Institution.
+Exceptionally, different rules apply for the following Strategic Partnerships: Strategic Partnerships in the youth field must involve minimum two organisations from two different Programme Countries; School Exchange Partnerships must involve a minimum of two and a maximum of six schools from at least two different Programme countries .

-&lt;sup>77 In case of an informal group, one of the members of the group assumes the role of representative and takes responsibility on behalf of the group.
+In case of an informal group, one of the members of the group assumes the role of representative and takes responsibility on behalf of the group.
+85 Depending on the country where the school is registered, a specific definition of eligible schools applies for this type of partnerships.
+The

-78 Please refer to the list of eligible schools and eligible authorities published on the website of each National Agency.
-Note that, as an exception, the contracting model for Strategic Partnerships for schools only is based on monobeneficiary Grant Agreements.
-For more details, please refer to Part C of this Guide.
+&lt;sup>85 Depending on the country where the school is registered, a specific definition of eligible schools applies for this type of partnerships.
+The definition and/or a list of eligible schools is published on the website of each National Agency.
+In addition, please note that the contracting model for School Exchange Partnerships differs from other Strategic Partnerships and is based on monobeneficiary Grant Agreements.
+For further details, please refer to Part C of this Guide or contact your National Agency.